 Not every driver needs to do this, however.
 The state of Georgia will send notice to anyone who needs SR-22 insurance, and there are very specific circumstances where it’s required.

 to find a John Foy office near you

 9 Reasons You May Need SR-22 Car Insurance in Georgia

-Most of the time, a driver is required to file an SR-22 certificate if they’ve been penalized for a vehicle violation.
-The SR-22 is meant to guarantee the motorist will be financially responsible in the future—and there are penalties for failing to have SR-22 insurance when it’s legally required.
+Most of the time, drivers must file an SR-22 certificate if they were penalized for a vehicle violation.
+The SR-22 guarantees the motorist will be financially responsible in the future.
+In addition, there are penalties for failing to have SR-22 insurance when it’s legally required.

 Here are the main reasons you might need SR-22 car insurance if you’re a driver in Georgia.